 Archives for November 2010

 One of the daily hassles of using Apple Macintosh computers is the incompatibilities that arise with the broad Microsoft Windows world.
 Individual files often require conversion, but what about whole disks?
 Apple has long supported the universal and simplistic FAT filesystem, and added read-only support for NTFS back in 2003 in OS X 10.3 "Panther".
-Third-party software like Paragon’s NTFS or the free NTFS-3G driver enabled read/write support, but a native solution was more desirable.
-Although 10.6 “Snow Leopard” includes NTFS write support, it is disabled by default.
-In this post, I’ll discuss methods for activating this native NTFS write support, as well as the pros and cons of doing so!
+Third-party software like … [Read more...] about How To Write To Windows NTFS Drives In Mac OS X 10.6 “Snow Leopard”

 I've never been a fan of thin provisioning as a storage management tool.
 Don't get me wrong, I love having thin provisioning in my toolkit to overcome the limitations of conventional filesystems.
 Thin provisioning just gets under my skin when folks try to use it to solve business problems like long deployment time and slow purchasing cycles.
-If you attended any of the thin provisioning sessions I’ve presented at Storage Decisions, Interop, E-Storm, or elsewhere then you’ve heard my wistful dreaming of real automatic provisioning without the hackery of thin provisioning systems.
-But perhaps I didn’t mention that actual automatic provisioning actually exists today!
-It’s one of the many things I love about API-driven cloud storage!
+If you attended any of the thin … [Read more...] about Overcoming The Limits Of Thin Provisioning With Automatic Provisioning!